 Tips for a Safe Fourth of July

 *Consult a veterinarian for pets with anxiety.
-Check with your veterinarian before July Fourth to seek out remedies to lower your pet’s stress level if this is a known issue.
+Check with your veterinarian before the holiday to discuss strategies for lowering your pet’s stress level.

 All SDHS shelters will be closed for July Fourth.
 If you lose a pet over the holiday, please check our Found Pets page on July 5.